Big AI is accelerating the metacrisis: What can we do?: Introduction

-None of the above is to blame individuals. ``We are all complicit.
+None of this is to blame individuals. ``We are all complicit.
 We've allowed the `market' to define what we value so that the redefined common good seems to depend on profligate lifestyles that enrich the sellers while impoverishing the soul and the earth'' \citep[p307]{Kimmerer13}.
-Brilliant language engineers have been recruited into structures that convert public goods like corpora into private goods like LLMs, while extracting knowledge and behaviour through deception, exploitation, and theft \citep{Crawford21,Zuboff22}.
-How do we operate instead as professionals, dedicated to the public good as paramount?
+Brilliant scientists and engineers are being recruited into structures that convert public goods such as Wikipedia into private goods like LLMs, while extracting knowledge and behaviour through processes that have been described as deception, exploitation, and theft \citep{Crawford21,Zuboff22}.
+How, then, can we operate as language engineering professionals, dedicated to the public good as paramount?

+In this policy paper I compile evidence from a broad cross-section of literature to support the argument that Big AI is accelerating the metacrisis~(\S\ref{sec:crises}).
+I argue that much work under the heading of AI safety serves to perpetuate an unregulated space where Big AI is able to continue without meaningful change (\S\ref{sec:assessment}).
+Next, I make several suggestions for action at the level of the ACL (\S\ref{sec:what-can-we-do}).
+Finally, I examine the logic of taking concerted action as a professional community (\S\ref{sec:community-standards}).\footnote{ This paper is dedicated to William and Remy.}

 \vfil